dreamineering/business-administration/docs/README.md

 ## Control

-_If you cannot measure it, you cannot improve it, if your processes are inconsistent, what you measure is bul... not much use_
+_If you cannot measure it, you cannot improve it, if your processes are inconsistent, what you measure is boll... not much use_

 Track performance, connect the dots, close the loop, review your strategy and adjust your plans to take control of your destiny.

 **We take security seriously!** With Gensolve you can lock down access to certain computers or even the time of day when access is allowed.
-So even if your computer is lost or stolen you can terminate access immediately and if you are following best working practices [business files should be on your hard drive](/growth/compliance/file-management.md).
+So even if your computer is lost or stolen you can terminate access immediately and if you are following Gensolve's best practices [no files should be on your hard drive](/growth/compliance/file-management.md).

 [Learn more](./control/)